 "Sacred's not a word I've ever much liked.
 But maybe some things, and some places, just are.
 And maybe the Blue Hole was one of those things."

-Blue Hole Back Home was Joy's first novel, and won the 2009 national Christy Award for first novel.
+Blue Hole Back Home was Joy's first novel, and won the 2009 national Christy Award for best first novel.
 Inspired by actual events from her own teenage years, the novel explores the tensions and eventual violence that erupts in a small, all-white Appalachian town when a Sri Lankan family moves in.
-Ultimately, Blue Hole Back Home is a story not only of the devastating effects of racial hatred and cowardice, but more centrally, a celebration of courage, confrontation and healing.
+Ultimately, Blue Hole Back Home is a story not only of the devastating effects of racial hatred and cowardice, but more centrally, a celebration of courage, confrontation, and healing.
 Blue Hole Back Home is increasingly being chosen as classroom and summer reading at various public and private high school, middle schools, colleges and universities, including Baylor University.

 (Harold Shaw Publishers, 1997) A collection of stories, poems and essays which The Chicago Tribune described this way: “Written with much heart and wit, this little gem of a book touches on the ordinary and profound experiences that make up a woman’s life . . . a poignant and satisfying collection . . . funny and sad, inspiring and awfully surprising.”